 For those of you who don’t know, a server is fancy word for a computer that you log into remotely from a different computer.
 You open up a window and you are staring at a completely different computer’s screen with its own start menu and icons.
 To make matters more confusing for the majority of mankind, multiple people can login to that same computer simultaneously with your own username and password.

 While our software can easily handle this, Remote Connector, unfortunately, requires a solitary environment when a batch is supposed to be run.
 In other words, only one user should be logged in to the server if you are performing any kind of setup, maintenance, test batches, or manual batches from your eCommerce platform into Quickbooks.
+Alternatively, if you have access to the Task Manager and have Administrative rights, you can “End Task” for the Remote Connector instances that are running for your other users.
+Once you have ended the tasks for all of your other users that are logged into the server, you will be able to run batches and maintain your WGits QB SKU list while other users are logged in.

 Scenario 2: Authorization error on your screen when trying to access the SKU Mapper or trying to connect to Quickbooks.